JaytirthJOSHI/BusyBob/CALENDAR_SETUP.md

 - Access tokens are stored locally in the browser
 - Refresh tokens are used to automatically renew access
 - All API calls are proxied through the server for security
+- Google integration leverages your existing Supabase OAuth setup

 ## Troubleshooting

 ### Common Issues

+1. **"Please sign in with Google first"**
+   - Make sure you're signed in with Google in BusyBob
+   - Try signing out and signing back in with Google

-1. **"Failed to connect Google Calendar"**
+2. **"Failed to connect Google Calendar"**
-   - Check that your OAuth credentials are correct
-   - Ensure the redirect URI matches exactly
-   - Verify the Google Calendar API is enabled
+   - Check that the Google Calendar API is enabled in your Google Cloud Console
+   - Ensure the calendar scope is included in your OAuth consent screen

-2. **"Failed to connect Outlook Calendar"**
+3. **"Failed to connect Outlook Calendar"**
    - Check that your Azure app registration is correct
    - Ensure the Microsoft Graph API permission is granted
-   - Verify the redirect URI matches exactly
+   - Verify the redirect URI matches exactly: `https://busybob.site/auth/microsoft/callback`

-3. **Events not showing**
+4. **Events not showing**
    - Check that the calendar is enabled in settings
    - Verify the access token hasn't expired
    - Check the browser console for error messages